enkb123/rosetta-io/rosetta-site/content/IO_Operations/docs/streaming_pipe_in.md

 # streaming_pipe_in

-Test that named pipe can be read line by line and can write to stdout
+Read from named pipe line by line

 ## Python